MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 ### Configure tile settings

 Each tile represents a step in the customer journey, and you'll make configuration settings to establish what happens at each of these steps.
 Most types of tiles interact with some other type of record in Dynamics 365 Marketing, such as a target segment, marketing email message, landing page, event, or action.
-Other types of tiles&mdash;like schedulers, triggers, and splitters&mdash;react to things that happen during the journey itself and control the path that each contact takes when these things happen.
+Other types of tiles&mdash;like wait tiles ("Wait for", "Wait until"), conditions ("If/then"), and splitters&mdash;react to things that happen during the journey itself and control the path that each contact takes when these things happen.

 To configure a tile, select it in the pipeline, and then go to the **Properties** tab to the right of the canvas, where you'll find all the settings that apply to the type of tile you've selected.
 When you add a new tile, its **Properties** tab is automatically activated so you can start configuring that tile right away.